mpaulasaari/lotto-numbers/README.md

 # Lotto Numbers

-This project was part of my university studies and a final project for the courses `Big Data` and `Cloud Computing`.
-The idea and motivation behind it was to gather real-life lottery results from the past 40+ years (*semi-big data*), store the data in a [Firebase](https://firebase.google.com/) database (*thus utilizing a cloud service*) and create a web application to display the data in a beautiful format.
+This project was part of my university studies and the final project for the courses `Big Data` and `Cloud Computing`.
+The idea and motivation behind it was to gather real-life lottery results from the past 40+ years (*big data*), store the data in a [Firebase](https://firebase.google.com/) database (*thus utilizing a cloud service*) and create a web application to display the data in a beautiful format.
 The UI has been created with [React](https://reactjs.org/) using the excellent